 - To see my story come to life in the way I envision it.

-Here’s what I’ve learned the past six days, trying to push a first draft out quickly.
+Here’s what I learned when I tried to push a first draft out quickly.
 Remember, these lessons hold true for the first draft of a screenplay too:

 Something my friend Clive Davies-Frayne told me has become my mantra: “Do you want it done right, or do you want it done right now?”